Home

 It's a long story but we have had him back in our house with us for almost a year now and nothing has changed.
 Wherever I go, there is Charlie.

-Recently, when we leave for the weekend, when we get home he meows and cries and wants non stop "love" from me for at least the time we get back to overnight and into the next morning.
 It is very frustrating trying to sleep when you have a cat that sits on your nightstand meowing and he won't stop if you yell at him, spray him with water or give him a little slap on the nose.

-I'm sure it has something to do with separation anxiety as he has other symptoms of being weened to early but like I said a lot of the things he does are very annoying.
+I'm sure it has something to do with separation anxiety as he has other symptoms of being weened too early but like I said a lot of the things he does are very annoying.
 I love my kitty very much but some advice would be very appreciated.

 Average Rating starstarstarstarstar